NXT TakeOver: London: Storylines

 The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 After TakeOver: Respect, a battle royal took place to determine the new #1 contender to Finn Bálor's NXT Championship, which was won by Apollo Crews.
 Bálor and Crews faced each other for the title on 4 November episode of NXT, with the match ending in disqualification after Baron Corbin interfered and attacked both men with his primary target being Crews.
 Samoa Joe came to the ring and fended off Corbin before attacking his friend Bálor, turning heel in the process.
 Feeling betrayed for not getting his title shot despite Bálor wanting to give him a shot, Joe took extreme lengths to get his title match.
 It was subsequently announced that Bálor would defend the NXT Championship against Samoa Joe at TakeOver: London.
 Meanwhile, Baron Corbin revealed that he had cost Apollo Crews his title opportunity due to a personal grudge, stemming from eliminating Crews last in the battle royal.
 Corbin then challenged Crews to a match at TakeOver: London, which Crews later accepted.

-After retaining the NXT Women's Championship against Sasha Banks in the first-ever 30-minute Iron Woman match at TakeOver: Respect, Bayley continued to make successful title defenses.
-During Bayley's title defense against Eva Marie on 25 November episode of NXT, newcomer Nia Jax interfered on Marie's behalf by knocking out the official referee and having Charles Robinson officiate while being towards Marie.
+After retaining the NXT Women's Championship against Sasha Banks in the first-ever 30-minute Iron Woman match at TakeOver: Respect, Bayley continued to make successful title defences.
+During Bayley's title defence against Eva Marie on 25 November episode of NXT, newcomer Nia Jax interfered on Marie's behalf by knocking out the official referee and having Charles Robinson officiate while being towards Marie.
 Despite this interference, Robinson was soon knocked out and Bayley retained her title by pinning Marie with another referee making the three count.
 After the match, Jax assaulted Bayley with the intention of going after the NXT Women's Championship.
 After a few confrontations, it was announced that Bayley would defend the NXT Women's Championship against Jax at TakeOver: London.